Vancouver Campus Career Services

 Career Counseling Services

-Students and Alumni are able to schedule personal sessions with a Career Services counsellor if they require additional assistance in career guidance, job search, or resumes, cover letters, or interviews.
+Students and Alumni can book an appointment with a Career Services Advisor if they require additional assistance in career guidance, job search, or resumes, cover letters, or interviews.

 Career Fair Information

 The Career Development Office provides information on career fairs for students interested in full-time, part-time, internships, and summer employment.
-For detailed information concerning Career Fairs, please visit the Office Student Services.
+For detailed information concerning Career Fairs, please visit the Career Services.

 Internship Opportunities

 Internships are experiential learning opportunities that provide students with the chance to explore their career interests through work experience while potentially earning three credits in a general or major elective course.
-For more information, see the program coordinator for your major or the Office of Student Services.
+For more information, see the program coordinator for your major or the Career Services.

 Immigration and Work Permit Opportunities